rajjeet/javascript-coding-challenges/README.md

 npx jest --watchAll
 ```
 ### Challenges
-1. *findingMissingIndex.spec.js* - Given a complete and incomplete array, find the missing values
+1. *findingMissingIndices.spec.js* - Given a complete and incomplete array, find the missing values
+2. *findingDuplicateIndices.spec.js* - Find the duplicate number on a given integer array
+3. *findLargestSmallest.spec.js* - Find the largest and smallest number in an unsorted integer array